anuket-project/anuket-specifications/doc/ref_model/chapters/appendix-a.md

 CNTT recognizes that today, SR-IOV over PCI-PT provides a critical Capability for increased throughput over network interfaces at an economical cost.
 As such, the CNTT approach to SR-IOV over PCI-PT is to (detailed policy language under development; to be tied in with VNF Evolution).

-Without arguing for or against SR-IOV w/ PCI-PT, CNTT provides the following anecdotes which have been raised in discussions over SR-IOV:
+Without arguing for or against SR-IOV over PCI-PT, CNTT provides the following anecdotes which have been raised in discussions over SR-IOV:
-- SR-IOV w/ PCI-PT mitigates the need for duplicated servicing of interrupts from unbuffered (i.e. small buffer) NICs, however it does not reduce the number of frame reception driven interrupts which much be serviced.
+- SR-IOV over PCI-PT mitigates the need for duplicated servicing of interrupts from unbuffered (i.e. small buffer) NICs, however it does not reduce the number of frame reception driven interrupts which much be serviced.
-- SR-IOV w/ PCI-PT increases the Fabric management complexity, as encapsulation must be applied by the ToR/Leaf interface and the encapsulation must be managed as VNFs and/or networks are added/deleted from the Tenant.
+- SR-IOV over PCI-PT increases the Fabric management complexity, as encapsulation must be applied by the ToR/Leaf interface and the encapsulation must be managed as VNFs and/or networks are added/deleted from the Tenant.
 Therefore, performance isn't the only factor; fabric touch points and Service Chaining must also be considered.
 - Indications are that technologies such as DPDK, VPP, FD.io and others offer comparable throughput, today.<sup>(Citations Needed)</sup>